 Follow these simple tips to avoid headaches down the track:

-- Don’t run out of money: If you run out of money during construction then in most cases the banks will not approve a loan increase for you.
+- Don’t run out of money: If you run out of money during construction then in most cases the banks won’t approve a loan increase for you.
 In other words, you’ll be in big trouble!

 - Don’t change your plans: If your budget, plans, design or specifications change then most banks will reassess your application from the beginning.
 If you haven’t got a final budget completed or don’t have final council approved plans then apply for a pre-approval instead.
 Once you’re certain there will be no changes then you can apply for formal approval.